s-emanuilov/Tucan-Eval/README.md

 * **🔄 Two-Step Workflow:** A clear and distinct `infer` and `evaluate` process that separates model generation from analysis.
 * **🏷️ Customizable Prompts:** Easily define custom system prompts, tool-call tags (e.g., ````tool_call```` or `<tool_call>`), and prompt headers to match any model's required format.
 * **📊 Detailed Reporting:** Generates a comprehensive JSON report with overall accuracy, per-category breakdowns, and a detailed error analysis.
-* **🚀 High-Performance:** Built using standard HuggingFace transformers with support for batch processing and 4-bit quantization for efficient inference.

 ## 📦 Installation